pennedav/mediacore-moodle/README.md

 - `repository/mediacore` into `path/to/moodle/repository/`

-To finalize the installation you will need to navigate to: `Site administration -> Notifications` and hit ""check for available updates"".
-Click ""Upgrade Moodle database now"" to complete this step.
+To finalize the installation you will need to navigate to: `Site administration -> Notifications` and click "Check for available updates".
+Click "Upgrade Moodle database now" to complete this step.

+### Moodle/MediaCore LTI config: ###

-To hook your MediaCore site into Moodle you must navigate to: `Site administration -> Plugins -> Local plugins -> MediaCore LTI config` and enter:
+To hook your MediaCore site into Moodle you must navigate to: `Site administration -> Plugins -> Local plugins -> MediaCore package config` and enter:

-- the URL of your MediaCore site (i.e. http://demo.mediacore.tv).
+- the `URL` of your MediaCore site (i.e. http://demo.mediacore.tv).
-- the name of your LTI consumer key (this must match a valid LTI consumer in your MediaCore site)
+- the name of your `LTI consumer key` (this must match a valid LTI consumer in your MediaCore site)
-- the secret of your LTI shared secret (this also must match the secret in the LTI consumer above)
+- the secret of your `LTI shared secret` (this also must match the secret in the LTI consumer above)

+### Moodle/MediaCore Filter config: ###

 In order for videos to display in Moodle, you must enable the MediaCore Filter.
 This can be turned on by navigating to: `Site administration -> Plugins -> Filters -> Manage Filters` and selecting `On` from drop down menu in the `active` column next to 'MediaCore media filter'.

+### Moodle/MediaCore Repository config: ###

 You will also need to enable the repository. it may be turned on by navigating
-to: `Site administration -> Plugins -> Repositories -> Manage Repositories` and selecting ""Enabled and visible"" from drop down menu next to "MediaCore search".
+to: `Site administration -> Plugins -> Repositories -> Manage Repositories` and selecting `Enabled and visible` from drop down menu next to "MediaCore search".

 About